How to Identify and Classify Fiddlehead Ferns

 B) From other deciduous fronds

-C) From the sides of the plant
+C) From the roots

-D) Center of the plant
+D) From the sides of the plant

 • 14.
 What habitat do Ostrich Ferns prefer?